Even a great product will not get sold if it doesn’t come well packaged. These 10 tips for dressing for success in the

 No, we’re not talking about your looks.
 That’s not something you can change.
 But yes, you can always dress to impress.

-According to a survey, 37% recruiters don’t hire a candidate because she wasn’t well dressed.
+According to a survey, 37% of recruiters don’t hire a candidate because she wasn’t well dressed.
 Further, 65% of hiring managers believe that dressing becomes a crucial factor when it comes to selecting between two candidates with similar proficiency.

 10 tips for dressing for success in the workplace